A Spooky Halloween Painting

 Strong contrasts between light & dark…and if you like…add a witch…a goblin…a ghost…a ghoul …anything scary !!!

-It’s Halloween tonight so something slightly spooky is very apt, let’s make a spooky Halloween painting!
+It’s Halloween tonight so something slightly spooky is very apt.
+Yes, let’s make a spooky Halloween painting!

 As usual there was a choice of photographs, the two above caught my eye and I thought I’d incorporate them into one painting.